usetrmnl/mounts/README.md

 this repo contains a growing collection of 3D printable models, useful for attaching TRMNL to magnetic surfaces like refrigerators or non stationary locations like a moving door.

-to kickstart your own design, check out the `/resources` directory for STLs of our battery, screen, and PCB.
+to kickstart your own design, check out the `/resources` directory for component and enclosure STLs.

-some options below have their own `/designs` folder with feature specs and printing instructions. others point directly to the maker's page. if you don't have access to a 3D printer, we hear good things about [Craft Cloud](https://craftcloud3d.com/upload).

 ---